WalkerCodeRanger/dfaMinimizationComparison/README.md

   * Was forced to resort to `println!` and comment out code debugging
   * `read_line()` includes the newline characters, that's annoying and inconvenient (C# and Java don't work this way), though I guess it could have uses when you are appending to a buffer string
   * Lifetime rules make the `buffer.clear()` calls in `read_dfa()` awkward.
 Would make more sense to put them at the end of using the buffer value, but that would require another scope
+  * Lifetimes in same line are too restrictive (see comments)

 #### Returning iterators
 In several places I wanted to return an iterator from a function (for example in `PartitionMarking.marked`).
 This is something I do quite commonly in C#.
 There appear to be several language limitations that are interacting poorly to make this very difficult.
 I can't honestly say I understand all the issues.
 However, there is discussion on stack overflow [here](http://stackoverflow.com/questions/31904842/return-a-map-iterator-which-is-using-a-closure-in-rust) and [here](http://stackoverflow.com/questions/27646925/how-do-i-return-a-filter-iterator-from-a-function).
 The accepted work around seems to be to return a `Box<Iterator<...>...>`.
 That of course introduces extra heap allocation and pointers.
 However, I wasn't even able to get that solution working due to lifetime issues.
 I ended up `.collect()`ing the values into a `Vec<usize>` and returning that.
 Which is apparently a common though even uglier workaround.
 It seems one of the [issues](https://github.com/rust-lang/rfcs/issues/518) is that there is no way to return an "abstract" type from a function.
 So it becomes necessary to return a very specific concrete type of iterator that then leaks information about the implementation of your function.
 There is an [RFC](https://github.com/Kimundi/rfcs/blob/function_output_type_parameters/text/0000-function_output_type_parameters.md) and [pull request](https://github.com/rust-lang/rfcs/pull/1305) on this.
 The other problem seems to revolve around the complexities of the lifetimes necessary for this to work.
 I still need to dig into that issue more.